 The Group Discussion, commonly referred to as GD, is a crucial elimination round in an interview process that candidates need to be a part of after clearing their aptitude test or the written exam.
+A vital component in any screening process, GD involves the participation of a group of people who are asked to debate and discuss different aspects of a topic given by the interviewers.

 Regardless of whether you are looking at getting into a top-notch college or applying for a job, the group discussion round is something that you will have to face in order to get one step closer to realizing your dream.

 Although many candidates freeze at the thought of how they will present themselves in a group discussion, in reality, the group discussion round is not as dreaded as it seems if you master the tried and tested tricks that help crack GDs.
+In this article, we share with you some practical tips and strategies that will set you up for success in group discussions, popular topics, best practices and more.
+Let's get started.

-10 Group Discussion Tips
+Top 10 Group Discussion Tips and Best Practices

 1. Awareness of Topics Relating to Your Background Is Crucial